brian978/dj-sync-tool/README.md

 **Actually** you don't even need to set the entire beatgrid for Serato.
 You **just need the first marker** to match the one from Rekordbox, as the software will use that one to calculate the offset.

-**NOTE:** if the HOT CUE or LOOP has a name, that will be copied over as well
+**NOTE:** if the HOT CUE, LOOP or MEMORY CUE has a name, it will be copied over as well

 ## License